Movies Directed by Greta Gerwig Ranked From Worst to Best

 Adapting a screenplay and directing an adaptation, that has already been done multiple times, of such a beloved classic American novel is no easy feat, but Greta Gerwig perfectly managed to put her own spin on Little Women that it felt entirely new.
 Gerwig’s Little Women combines two novels by Louisa May Alcott, “Little Women” and “Good Wives,” and depicts the March sisters’ journey from childhood to adulthood.

-Set in 19th Century Massachusetts during the Civil War, the film follows the women of the March family: Marmee (Laura Dern, Marriage Story), Jo (Saoirse Ronan, Brooklyn), Meg (Emma Watson, Harry Potter), Amy (Florence Pugh, Midsommar) and Beth (Eliza Scanlen, Babyteeth).
+Set in 19th Century Massachusetts during the Civil War, the film follows the women of the March family: Marmee (Laura Dern, Marriage Story), Jo (Saoirse Ronan, The Outrun), Meg (Emma Watson, Harry Potter), Amy (Florence Pugh, Midsommar) and Beth (Eliza Scanlen, Babyteeth).
 Due to their father being away at war, the women are left to fend for themselves and are faced with genteel poverty.
 The film jumps between past and ‘present’ day, subtly indicating it with the colour palette changing – it is a bright autumnal orange in the past scenes, and a blue grey dreary tone for the present.

 Gerwig made the decision to have the actresses play both the young and adult versions of their characters, and this directorial decision works perfectly.
 With such a stacked cast of young talent, she utilises them to the best of their ability; each is believable in both time periods and it assists in creating a less jarring jump between differing actresses.
 Gerwig believes that her actors bonding through activities and rehearsals creates true bonds which comes across on screen.
 These thoughtful directorial choices truly add visible layers to the relationships on screen; for Little Women, the actors had two weeks to rehearse together and create that sisterly connection between them naturally.